Penalty card: Field hockey

 Yellow cards in field hockey indicate a temporary suspension of at least 5 minutes.
 The length of the suspension is determined by the umpire.
 It is possible for a player to receive two yellow cards for different offences during the same match; however, the period of suspension must be significantly longer with each yellow card.
 When an offence for which a yellow card has been awarded is repeated, the yellow card must not be used again and a more severe penalty must be awarded.
 There must also be a clear difference between the duration of a yellow card suspension for a minor offence and the duration for a major offence.
 The yellow card can be shown to a specific player or to the captain for misconduct by the entire team.
 In this case, the captain is temporarily suspended.

 Gaelic games

 In the Gaelic games of camogie, Gaelic football, hurling, and ladies' Gaelic football, yellow cards (cárta buí) are given to players for moderate fouls.
 A player who receives two yellow cards in a single game is sent off and receives a red card.
 Red and yellow cards were introduced to Gaelic games following an incident during the 1995 All-Ireland Senior Football Championship Final when the referee sent Charlie Redmond from the field of play but he refused to leave.

 Handball

 A yellow card in handball indicates a warning and can be given to a player or team official for unsportsmanlike conduct, or to a player whose actions are mainly or exclusively directed at the opponent and not at the ball.
 IHF rules also allow referees to use discretion to award a yellow card outside of these situations.

+Lacrosse

+Yellow cards are used in women's lacrosse to denote flagrant misconduct or use of illegal equipment.
+A player receiving a yellow card must serve a two minute temporary suspension, during which time their team plays a player down.
+Yellow cards can either be releasable (where the team returns to full numerical strength should they concede a goal) or non-releasable (where the full two minutes must be served), depending on the infraction.
+All yellow card fouls are automatically non-releasable should a team accumulate four or more yellow card offenses in a single game.